reslp/LFS-cazy-comparative/README.md

 2. Download external dependecies

-Before the setup can proceed, several external dependencies need to be downloaded manually.
+Before setup can proceed, several external dependencies need to be downloaded manually.
 This cannot be done automatically, since these software packages require you to acquire a personalized license.
 Place all downloaded files in `input-data` and make sure that they are correctly named (see below).
 Otherwise the setup script will complain.

 *GeneMark ES*